mahanhz/clean-architecture-example/doc/adr/0006-avoid-api-versioning.md

 Developers are happier, and the codebase is once again easier to reason about.

-It's difficult to keep all change in the API forever, so we need metrics and measure usage to identify when a feature can be removed.
+It's difficult to keep all the changes in the API forever, so we need metrics and to measure usage to identify when a feature can be removed.

 ## Made by